Last Updated on January 29, 2024 by Louise Carter

 Advantages of Sleeping with Lights On

-Aside from offering comfort from a fear of the dark or introducing familiarity if you’re used to a bedroom with external light, sleeping with the lights on offers few benefits.
+Sleeping with the lights on offers few benefits, aside from offering comfort from a fear of the dark or introducing familiarity if you’re used to a bedroom with external light.

 It is a myth that sleeping with the lights on will deter bed bugs or other unwelcome visitors like cockroaches, spiders, or ants.
 Insects and arachnids dislike bright light, but not enough to prevent them.